 Selecting Your Coverage

 Renters have the opportunity to choose their own personal belongings coverage limits.
 Instead of simply estimating how much protection you may need, we recommend taking a home inventory of your possessions instead.
 There are several mobile apps that can help store your inventory, or you can keep safely stored away from your home on paper.
 Your inventory should include a list of everything you own sorted by category.
 Certain high-value items, such as jewelry and furs, may be subject to smaller limits known as ‘special coverage’ caps.
-If the value of your items exceed these ‘special coverage’ limits, be sure to ask about how you can schedule additional protection for your valuables.
+If the value of your items exceeds these ‘special coverage’ limits, be sure to ask about how you can schedule additional protection for your valuables.

 Personal Property Claims